 Dashboard Builder is the primary location for creating, customizing, and sharing dashboards.
 The Dashboard Builder is automatically launched whenever an editor or admin selects to edit a dashboard.
 You can make all of your changes to a dashboard in the Dashboard Builder, then share it with viewer groups.

 A data filter is one type of dashboard filter.
 You can use data filters to restrict your query results to specific attribute values.
 For example you can add a data filter for the attribute channel, then select Chat to only view results from the Chat channel.

 Data filters are added as interactive widgets by clicking Add from the Dashboard Builder toolbar.

 To access your information in Explore, you must select a dataset.
 Datasets represent the different Zendesk data models and contain metrics and attributes relevant to each product.

 Datatips (sometimes known as tooltips) can be added to your query to show any additional information about your results.
 Datatips appear in a text box whenever a viewer hovers over a data point.
 You can enter custom information for the datatip to display or add a metric as a datatip to show a metric's results only in the text box.

 Date range calculated metric

-A date range calculated metric is a type of custom metric that enables you to limit one metric's results to a specific date range before adding it to your query.
-You can create a date range calculated metric in the Calculation engine menu.
+A date range calculated metric is a type of calculated metric that enables you to limit one metric's results to a specific date range before adding it to your query.
+You can create a date range calculated metric in the Calculations menu.
 A date range calculated metric limits results before they are processed, which can improve your query load time.

 Decompose is one option you can use to drill in to your results.
 Like drillthrough and focus, you can decompose your results by clicking on a data point.
 Decompose will filter your results by the attribute value used in the selected data point, then allows you to slice the filtered results by additional attributes.
 The attributes you select are added to Columns, and the original attribute of the selected data point will be added to Filters.